Fostering FAQ

 What will I need to do as a Foster Parent?

-Foster homes are responsible for the daily care of the foster dog, including feeding, exercising, socializing, grooming, reinforcing basic obedience commands, observing and evaluating general behavior and temperament, and of course providing love and security to a special dog at an often difficult time in his or her life.
+Foster homes are responsible for the daily care of the foster dog, including feeding, exercising, socializing, grooming, reinforcing basic obedience commands, and observing and evaluating general behavior and temperament which may require lots of patience on your behalf.
+You will be providing love and security to a special dog at an often difficult time in his or her life.
+Foster families will also be responsible for taking the foster dogs to necessary veterinary appointments.

 How long does a dog stay in Foster care?